 That's a very good question.
 I think another challenge is, how can we set up a good benchmark to evaluate the progress?
 Now because the field is making so much progress, and somehow people just rely on video inspection.
 For example, if the video looks good, we already feel very happy about such progress because we were not able to do so.
-But in the future, if we want the field to become more scientific, we will need more benchmarks to evaluate what the real progress is.
+But in the future, if we want the field to become more scientific, we will need more benchmarks to evaluate what real progress is.
 That's a very good point.

 Wenli: Two of your papers were accepted by CVPR this year.
 What are they?

 There are two papers addressing different problems.
 The first is called “Pixel-Adaptive Convolutional (Neural Networks)”.
-It's actually a generic operation that generalizes the convolution operation for standard scene.
+It's actually a generic operation that generalizes the convolution operation for standard scenes.
 And also the classical technique called “Bilateral filtering for image processing”, which generalizes these two operations.
 One drawback we found for standard convolution is basically you apply the same operation on every pixel, regardless of the image content.
 But if you want to do some more intelligent processing, for example, if you look at the scene, you might want to apply different filters or features to the glass or to the floor or to the sofa.
-This is something we found lacking in standard convolution neural network.
+This is something we found lacking in the standard convolution neural network.

 So we introduced this pixel-adaptive convolution, where the convolution of the filter width will be adaptive to the image content.
 And we found this will make the neural network much more flexible.
 And we've found it can be applied to quite a few interesting applications, and improve the performance of standard conventional neural networks.
 We think it will have wider applications.

 The other paper is called “Competitive Collaboration (Joint Unsupervised Learning of Depth, Camera Motion, Optical Flow and Motion Segmentation)”.
-We introduced a framework that can learn depth, camera motion, optical flow and motion segmentation from data in an unsupervised way.
+We introduced a framework that can learn depth, camera motion, optical flow, and motion segmentation from data in an unsupervised way.
 And the method achieves state-of-the-art technique on four tasks.
 I should say proudly that’s a very amazing achievement.
 I feel very happy for the student intern.

-What's very interesting is not just because the results on these four benchmarks, it’s more about the framework, where we call it “competitive collaboration”, because it introduced a mechanism to learn several related neural networks.
+What's very interesting is not just because of the results on these four benchmarks, it’s more about the framework, where we call it “competitive collaboration”, because it introduced a mechanism to learn several related neural networks.
 During different training phases, the neural networks will compete against each other.
 At different phases, they will collaborate.
-That’s why we call it competitive collaboration.
+That’s why we call it a competitive collaboration.
 They are playing games.
 Sometimes they collaborate, sometimes they compete.
 But the overall goal will be for the overall objective to be optimized to achieve the best result.
 That will train several related neural networks, not a single one.
 We found it can be very effective.

 Wenli: What are some of the future applications that you can use these algorithms?

-I think for pixel-adaptive network, if we don't consider computation cost, we can replace the standard convolution layer with the pixel-adaptive convolution and obtain improvement.
+I think for the pixel-adaptive network if we don't consider computation cost, we can replace the standard convolution layer with the pixel-adaptive convolution and obtain improvement.
 There will be many applications that we can apply to.
-And for competitive collaboration, first the tasks of depth, motion estimation, camera pose estimation and motion segmentation, these are all applications.
+And for competitive collaboration, first the tasks of depth, motion estimation, camera pose estimation, and motion segmentation, these are all applications.
 Also, we can apply these for unsupervised feature learning.
 One analogy I would like to draw is infant learning.
-In the beginning, infants just look around the world and there are not much strong supervision.
+In the beginning, infants just look around the world and there is not much strong supervision.
 So they can do unsurprised or self-supervised learning to build some features.
 And then later if you tell them that this is a tree, they will quickly learn to recognize the tree from very few examples at the stage.

 Wenli: Thank you so much for joining this platform and sharing with us your experience and opinions on this.